 Ghee can be consumed even by people with dairy lactose intolerance, because all of the milk solids are removed in the process of making ghee.

 Ghee has a high smoke point—around 480 degrees Fahrenheit—so you can sauté or deep-fry without worrying about creating cell-damaging free radicals.

 Ghee is an oil that you don’t have to worry about spoiling.
 Like coconut oil, it is solid at room temperature.
 It does not spoil easily, even after months in the cupboard, as long as you take care not to introduce moisture into the jar.

 10. Ghee For Nutrients

 Ghee is a healthy saturated fat.
 Aside from being one of the highest sources of butyric acid, ghee also contains a full spectrum of short, medium, and long chain fatty acids, essential Omega-3 fatty acids, Omega-9 fatty acids, vitamins A, D, E, and K, at least nine antioxidants, and other minerals.

-To learn where you can purchase the best quality ghee, check my post, “How to Identify Quality Ghee, and Ghee Buying Tips,” or visit the links below.
+To learn where you can purchase the best quality ghee, check my post, “How to Identify Quality Ghee, and Ghee Buying Tips,” or check out my Amazon recommendations below.

 If you liked this post, please share it with your friends on social media, or leave a comment below.

 For more Buttered Veg lifestyle content, follow me on Pinterest, Facebook, Instagram, and Twitter.